 - You create consistent digital or tangible work that you can offer fans regularly

-- You’re making exclusive content or work that you want your most dedicated fans to have access to regularly
+- You’re making exclusive work or work that you want your most dedicated fans to have access to regularly

-- You make episodic content (think podcast series or if you’re writing a book)
+- You make episodic work (think podcast series or if you’re writing a book)

 There are a ton of unique benefits that work great with paid membership.
 If you think you’re ready to take the next step in your journey, we’ve created a guide on how to structure your membership and price your benefits to help you get started.